MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-page-types-and-layouts.md

 |The repeater group assumes full vertical space.|When a field group or cardpart is included, space for repeater is reduced.|When a listpart is included, space is shared equally between part and repeater.|
 |![List layout 1](media/page-layout-list-1.png "List example 1")|![List layout 2](media/page-layout-list-2.png "List example 2")|![List layout 2](media/page-layout-list-3.png "List example 3")|

-From the user’s perspective, the following are qualities of a well-designed List page:
+From the user's perspective, the following are qualities of a well-designed List page:

 - Defines a set of columns that is optimized for viewing and filtering the given collection.
 Optimize the column order for data entry if the list is editable.
 - Has a page title that clearly names or identifies the collection of entities/entries presented.